rezanikfal/Tutorials/NetCore.md

 - It should be pretty simple, just forward data to the service and result to the client.
 - To to so we __Inject__ necessary services to the controller to make use of it.
 <img src="./Pics/ControllerService.png" width="550">

+### DTO vs Model
+- We use DTOs to __comunication between client & server__.
+- __Model__ maps to the database (Representation of database table).
+- We remove some elements of model in DTO that we don't need to show to the user.